sourcegraph/about/blogposts/2020/find-and-replace.md

 Whether you are a newbie or a seasoned engineer, chances are that you struggle with day-to-day tasks that seem to take longer than they should.
 One such recurring challenge is **find and replace**.

-Find and replace covers a huge variety of renames, refactors, and transformations that you might want to apply in code.
+Find and replace encompasses a huge variety of renames, refactors, and transformations that you might want to apply in code.
 To name just a few examples:

 * Making a change to a public API and updating downstream consumers
 * Changing a function signature and updating every call site
 * Converting a bunch of data in one format to another (e.g., XML to JSON)
 * Identifying and fixing common anti-patterns to improve code quality

-Doing any of these by hand can be mind-numbing.
+Doing any of these by hand would be mind-numbing.
 For assistance, you can turn to a wide variety of find-and-replace tools.
-But there are so many such tools, with varying degrees of applicability, expressivity, ease-of-use, ease-of-learning, and scalability.
+But there are so many tools, with varying degrees of applicability, expressivity, ease-of-use, ease-of-learning, and scalability.
 How do you pick the right one and where do you begin?

-A lot of developers go through a progression like this:
+You may go through a progression like this:

 <style>
 table.brain {